Services for people needing other support

 The National Indigenous Coalition (NIC) is the department’s peak strategic advisory forum providing an Indigenous voice on effective delivery of payments, services and products for Aboriginal and Torres Strait Islander peoples.

-The department consults with the NIC to ensure effective development of strategies that support and secure outcomes for Aboriginal and Torres Strait Islander customers, communities and employees.
+The NIC is consulted to ensure effective development of strategies that support and secure outcomes for Aboriginal and Torres Strait Islander customers, communities and employees.

 Providing spatial services for government and the community